 389 Insurance Law

-Insurance is a trillion dollar per year industry and serves significant social and economic functions across society.
+Insurance is a trillion-dollar industry and serves significant social and economic functions across society.
 Insurance is premised on the fundamental concepts of risk management and risk transfer.
-Attorneys specializing in a wide-variety of practice areas should appreciate the importance of insurance when advising on commercial transactions and seeking to resolve all types of disputes.
+Attorneys specializing in a wide variety of practice areas should appreciate the importance of insurance when advising on commercial transactions and seeking to resolve all types of disputes.
 This course is designed to provide students with an understanding of basic insurance law concepts, particularly in the context of Commercial General Liability (CGL) insurance, the most common type of liability insurance maintained by businesses of all sizes and in all industries across the United States.
-Students will gain a practical understanding of insurance theory and the significance of insurance in risk management and risk transfer; the business of insurance, including the roles of the various players and the nature of various insurance products; principles of insurance contract construction and application; and some of the more frequently disputed insurance coverage issues in the context of CGL insurance policies.
-The course will also cover basic regulatory concepts and London Market/Bermuda Market-specific topics, as well as the emergence of specialty-related insurance products (cyber, media, pollution liability, etc.)
+Students will gain a practical understanding of insurance theory, as well as principles of insurance contract interpretation and application, in the context of frequently disputed insurance coverage issues through the perspective of litigated insurance coverage disputes and related case studies.
+The course will also cover other insurance products, including property, D&O/E&O, commercial transportation, and emerging risk-type products such as cyber and media liability policies.

-The final exam will be in the form of a take home writing assignment – it will consist of researching various insurance coverage issues and writing an opinion memorandum to a client (10-12 pages; open book/research using Westlaw/Lexis).
-Students will have at least a week to prepare.
+The final exam will be in the form of a take home writing assignment.
+Students will be asked to evaluate various insurance coverage issues and prepare an opinion memorandum for a client (12-14 pages; open book/research using Westlaw/Lexis).
+Students will have at least 10 days to complete the assignment.

 |